HugoXOX3/Outline_of_mining_app_for_ios/README.md

 # Outline_of_mining_app_for_ios
 Outline_of_mining_app_for_ios
-This is base on xmrig(https://github.com/xmrig) and you can use this outline yo write your own app and package with xcode.
+This is base on xmrig(https://github.com/xmrig) and you can use this outline to write your own app and package with xcode.
 HF<3

 -HMCLXOX